Specialty Programs

 The prevalence of diabetes in the Indigenous commmunity is three times the national prevalence.
 It is important that there are programs to support the specific needs of this group and to provide services that respect their health beliefs and approaches to care.

-- Community-based and responsive services
+- Coordinate services

-For more information on SOADI DIabetes Education programs, visit soadi.weebly.com or phone 1-888-514-1370
+For more information on IDHC Diabetes Education programs, click here

 Southwest Ontario Aboriginal Health Access Centre (SOAHAC) is funded by the Government of Ontario; Ministry of Health and Long Term Care; Ontario Health; and Ministry of Children and Youth Services.
 Placing culture and tradition at the core of all health and community development practices provides a space of safety and belonging where individuals, families and communities find meaning. |